 A Final Word

 Also, If our hope is hooked to faith in a loving God there will be substance to that belief.
 If we believe He loves and cares for us more than any human could, we will believe He walks with us through the hard and sometimes heart-breaking times.
-In the middle of it all, He drops the gift of hope into our hands to do with as we please.
+In the middle of it all, He drops this gift into our hands to do with as we please.
 And, that good will come.
 Maybe not right away, but it will come.
 (Romans 15:13, see below)

 “Sisu is a Finnish concept described as stoic determination, tenacity of purpose, grit, bravery, resilience, and hardiness and it is held by Finns themselves to express their national character.
 It is generally considered not to have a literal equivalent in English.”
 From Wikipedia